API Versioning

 .

-Configuring API versioning in the API Designer
+API versioning in the Tyk Dashboard API Designer

-Create a new API version
+Create a new version of an API

 Starting from a Tyk OAS API (either newly created or an existing non-versioned API) you can easily add a new version by following these steps.

-- Create the new version
+Create the new version

-Select Create A New Version from the Actions menu.
+Select Create a new version from the Actions menu.

 This will bring up the Create new API version pop-up.

-Assign your existing version a version name (e.g. v1), then assign a name for the new version (e.g. v2).
+Assign your existing version a name (e.g. v1), then assign a name for the new version (e.g. v2).
 You should then select one of these to use as the default version.

 Select Create Version

-- Configure the new version
+Configure the new version

 You’ll be taken to the API designer view for the new version - remember that this will be a completely separate Tyk OAS API Definition for the new version.
 By default, Tyk Dashboard will have given this API the same name as the original, appending the version name that you assigned in step 1.